shiftycats/DH-Statsbot/README.md

 * Overall "war-progress" display
   * (Displays the total number of deaths that have occured and are recorded on the stats website, which faction is currently "winning.")
+  * NOTE: This feature is currently disabled because it's very slow and the calculations for it block other commands from executing.

 DISCLAIMER FOR USERS - Due to some unreliability with the Darklight Games stats website currently, user-stats are not 100% accurate.
 This is an issue that the Darklight Games developers are aware of and have stated will be fixed at some point in the future.